icon

 Best Concealed Carry Holsters

-With more US states and jurisdictions permitting legal concealed carry of firearms, there has been an explosion in sales of CCW style handguns (concealed carry weapon) over the past few years.
-But having a suitable firearm and the legal right to carry it are just part of the equation.
-You also need a good holster that makes it convenient, comfortable, and safe to carry your gun… otherwise, you simply won’t carry it.
+With more states and jurisdictions permitting legal concealed carry of firearms, there has been an explosion in sales of CCW-style handguns over the past few years.
+But having a suitable firearm and the legal right to carry it is just part of the equation.
+You also need a good holster that makes it convenient, comfortable, and safe to carry your firearm otherwise, you won’t carry it.

-Let’s go over some basics on what makes a good CCW holster, what different types of holsters are available, and some factors to consider when choosing the best-concealed carry holster for you in your situation.
+Let’s go over some basics on what makes a good CCW holster, what types of holsters are available, and some factors to consider when choosing the best concealed carry holster.

 What makes a good holster?

-This may sound relatively simple, but anyone who has spent some time wearing a few holsters will tell you that there are a lot of nuances and personal preferences that come into play.
-This is why there are so many different types, styles, materials, and manufacturers of concealed carry holsters… and why most “gun people” have a “holster drawer” full of old, unused holsters that they just didn’t like.
+This may sound relatively simple, but anyone who has spent some time wearing a few holsters will tell you that many nuances and personal preferences come into play.
+This is why there are so many different types, styles, materials, and manufacturers of concealed carry holsters, and why most gun people have a drawer full of old, unused holsters they didn’t like.

 Different types of holsters

-In order for you to determine what type of holster might be the best for you, we’ll need to go over the main types or designs of holsters.
-Here are the main categories today along with some of our favorite examples:
+For you to determine what type of holster might be the best for you, we’ll need to go over the main types or designs of holsters.
+Here are the main categories today, along with some of our favorite examples:

 OWB (outside the waistband)